johnchristotle/MERN-Backend/README.md

 ## Endpoints
 Using Postman, you can access this endpoints.
-* NOTE: Bearer Token MUST be pass to the Heasders for authorization and access.
+* NOTE: Bearer Token MUST be pass to the Headers for authorization and access.
 See Examples bellow the Goals/Users note: